 - The Western: Saloonatics in a nutshell.
 The gang's ancestors have all met in the American frontier, with two of them (Matt and Edd) being visitors from Britain, while the third (Tom) was invited to come with them on the trip back, which explains how the ancestors of these three Brits are somehow in the Wild West.

-- What Do You Mean, It's Phlebotinum?: Matt's vanity in "Space Face".
-Played for laughs when it's shown that the reason the aliens knew this in the first place was thanks to Matt mowing an image of himself into the lawn that was so huge, it could be seen from space.
+- What Do You Mean, It's Phlebotinum?: The aliens spaceship in "Space Face" is powered by vanity.
+Played for laughs when it's shown that the reason the aliens abducted the trio in the first place was thanks to Matt mowing an image of himself into the lawn that was so huge, it could be seen from space.

-- Also shown in "The End (Part 2)" When Matt is shown standing at a console and pressing random buttons causing Tord's giant robot to start beating itself up.
+- Invoked in "The End (Part 2)" when Matt and Edd stand at a console and press random buttons to cause Tord's giant robot to start beating itself up.

 - What Happened to the Mouse?: Two examples from "The End Part 2".

 - Why exactly is Tord on a wanted poster?
 While it's hinted to have something to do with his plans for world domination, it's still ultimately never explained and dropped without ever being commented on again.